-Define where the logfile ufdbrestd.log will be created:
+Define where the logfile ufdbrestd.log will be created.
+The directory must have an absolute path.

-'''

 logdir "directory"

-'''

 Define the maximum log file size.
 Must be in the range 2 MB - 2 GB.
 Default is 1 GB.
 When the log file reaches the maximum log file size, the log file will be rotated (rename ufdbrestd.log to ufdbrestd.log.1) where a maximum of 8 files are kept available.